Get the newsletter.

 Why Italian breadcrumb-stuffed roasted artichokes taste so good.

 Roasted Italian stuffed artichokes are one of life’s most perfect foods.
-Earthy, lemony artichokes are steamed until tender, then stuffed and baked with a perfect combination of well-seasoned, cheesy breadcrumbs.
+Earthy, lemony artichokes are steamed until tender, then stuffed and baked with a perfect combination of well-seasoned, cheesy Italian breadcrumbs.

 But whole, raw artichokes can be time consuming and unwieldy to work with.
 Raw artichokes require tearing the hard outer leaves off, followed by trimming the remaining leaves, cooking, then surgically slicing around the choke.
 Not to mention all the cooking time.

 Not this recipe.
 This baked Italian roasted artichoke casserole recipe has all the satisfaction of traditional Italian roasted, breadcrumb-stuffed artichokes, but with none of the hassle or work, thanks to simple frozen artichokes and a simple preparation method.
 I think this is one of the best Italian artichoke recipes out there, winning both flavor and ease.
+(I also love frozen artichoke hearts in this recipe for Italian Artichoke Spread.)

 Italian baked artichoke casserole ingredients